Software Testing Terminology in 2026

 • Reusable: Can be reused if necessary. write in easy and simple to understand language.

-• Use consistent and exact names of forms fields etc.
+• Use consistent and exact names of form fields, etc.

 Software Testing Terminology in 2020